mohitpai/journey-optimizer.en/help/using/audience/get-started-audience-orchestration.md

 >title="Create a composition"
 >abstract="Create a composition workflow to combine existing Adobe Experience Platform audiences into a visual canvas and leverage various activites (split, exclude...) to create new audiences."

+>[!BEGINSHADEBOX]

+This documentations provides detailed information on how to work with audience composition within Adobe Journey Optimizer.
+If you are not using Adobe Journey Optimizer, [click here](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/audience-composition.html)

+>[!ENDSHADEBOX]

 Audience composition allows you to create **composition workflows**, where you can combine existing Adobe Experience Platform audiences into a visual canvas and leverage various activites (split, exclude...) to create new audiences.

 Once done, the **resulting audiences** are saved backed into Adobe Experience Platform along with existing audiences and can be **leveraged in campaigns** to target customers.
 [Learn how to work with campaigns](../campaigns/get-started-with-campaigns.md)